KimBranzell/KimBranzell/README.md

 ### Greetings!

-My name is Kim Branzell, I'm a self-learned full-stack developer, currently working for [**Viva Media**](https://vivamedia.se/), one of Sweden's largest communications agency.
+My name is Kim Branzell, I'm a self-learned full-stack developer, currently working for [**Viva Media**](https://vivamedia.se/), one of Sweden's largest communications agencies.
 I specialize in WordPress development, with a touch of whatever Javascript framework fits.
 I'm also passionate about web accessibility and sustainable web development.

 ### Weapons of choice